-Bicycle lanes on new streets without on-street parking shall be at least 5 feet wide, exclusive of the curb pan, or 6.5 feet from the face of any curb.
-On existing streets where on-street bike lanes are being added and available right-of-way or improvements space is restricted, the width of the bicycle lane may be reduced to at least 5 feet wide, inclusive of the curb pan.
+An on-street bike lane is separated from the motor vehicle travel lane by a single white line.
+Onstreet bike lanes on new streets without on-street parking shall be at least 5 feet wide, exclusive of the curb pan, or 6.5 feet from the face of any curb.
+On existing streets where on-street bike lanes are being added and available right-of-way or improvements space is restricted, the Director of Public Works may approve a reduced width of the bike lane; the reduced width shall be at least 5 feet wide, inclusive of the curb pan.